Uniswap/docs/blog/gas-optimization.md

 Sometimes optimization is less clear cut.
 In many cases, the code is strictly better after a change, whereas in others, certain scenarios become more expensive while making others less, e.g., mint is cheaper, but swap is more expensive.
 In order to understand whether to commit to a change, it’s important to understand how users will interact with a contract.

 An extreme example of this is the lack of proxies in the Uniswap V3 codebase.
 Using a proxy could save millions of gas every time you create a V3 pool.
 However, users will interact with a particular pool on average over a thousand times over the lifetime of the contracts.
 Assuming $O(1M)$ gas and $O(1k)$ calls per contract, the proxy must have an overhead of less than $O(1M) / O(1K) = O(1K)$ gas.
 The overhead of a proxy, unfortunately, is more than that.
 A proxy contract means that an implementation address *and* a proxy address must be called to execute a swap.
 Calling a new address as part of a swap incurs an additional minimum $O(1K)$ gas.
-Interestingly, the solidity optimizer ‘runs’ parameter does something like this: it optimizes your code such that the gas cost is minimized if you deployed and ran your contract `runs` times.
+Interestingly, the Solidity optimizer ‘runs’ parameter does something like this: it optimizes your code such that the gas cost is minimized if you deployed and ran your contract `runs` times.

 # In Practice: storage packing